-(a) Senior Research Associates, Principal Research Associates and Junior Research Fellow In line with University Code of Practice, paragraph 21, in this UoA, University employees holding posts of Senior Research Associate or Principal Research Associate, Independent Research Fellows (Appendix C) and college employees holding the post of College Research Fellow or Junior Research Fellow will normally be considered to have significant responsibility.
+(a) Senior Research Associates, Principal Research Associates and Junior Research Fellow

+In line with University Code of Practice, paragraph 21, in this UoA, University employees holding posts of Senior Research Associate or Principal Research Associate, Independent Research Fellows (Appendix C) and college employees holding the post of College Research Fellow or stipendiary Junior Research Fellow will normally be considered to have significant responsibility.
+In addition, staff members of the Cambridge Archaeological Unit will be considered research independent if serving as the Director or employed as a Senior Project Officer and acting as PI or CI for one or more major external research grants.
 However, where a question is raised regarding significant responsibility, the UoA will follow the procedures listed below.